FurkanGozukara/Stable-Diffusion/Tutorials/Install-Python-C-Plus-Plus-Tools-FFMPEG-CUDA-Install-Tutorial.md

 * If you have modified files you have to do git stash and then git pop if there be conflicting files
 * Follow the tutorial video to be able to do all of these operations

+## How To Generate VENV, Activate VENV, Uninstall and Install A Specific Library
+* Sometimes you will be have to generate your own VENV
+* Sometimes you will be have to activate installed VENV and install a specific library
+* So watch tutorial video to learn all about this